WINSDK/thesis/log.md

 * Syntax
 * Valid Mapping
 * Fully simplified (might not be the right approach)
-* How close it is to the correct function?
+* How close it is to the correct function? (probably a bad idea)
+* Length (conditional on correctness)

 ### RAG

 Get the model to output a <query-rag>function to reverse list</query-rag>
 special token sequence.
 You can do this by augmenting the training data for finetuning.

+### Tokenizer

+* Micro optimization: Capitalizing identifiers might help as these are more common

 #### Augmentation